 GMVs have typically been offered in the clinic - in the waiting room or in a larger space.
 Some providers use other options in the community - The only rule is that it must be private.

-GMVs can be offered during clinic hours or after hours, depending on the patient population's time availability, the options for meeting space, etc.
+GMVs can be offered during clinic hours or after hours, depending on the patient population's time availability, and the available options for meeting space, etc.

 While there are specific models of GMVs, it is not necessary to follow a particular approach – they can be structured in a number of ways.
 Most providers start by identifying a patient population that would benefit from the group setting.
 GMVs can be set up for ‘cohorts’ of patients for a set period of time, or as ’drop-ins’ that are ongoing.
 The key is to plan well, start small and learn as you go.